Disaster Recovery for Ansible Automation Platform on Azure

 Updated -

-The Ansible Automation Platform on Azure can recover from a service-impacting event in an Azure region.
-This optional feature is enabled on the “Business Continuity” step during the installation of the managed application.
-Enabling this option incurs additional Azure infrastructure costs.
-Current customers can request this feature be enabled on their instance using a support help request.
+Ansible Automation Platform on Microsoft Azure provides optional additional backup capabilities through a multi-regional model for supported Azure regions.
+This optional feature is enabled on the “Business Continuity” step during the deployment of the managed application.
+Enabling this option will backup AAP data from a primary Azure region into a secondary Azure region and incurs additional Azure infrastructure costs for storage in the secondary region.
+Customers can request this feature be enabled on their instance using a support help request if not selected during deployment.

 The disaster recovery feature activates the replication of storage between a primary region and its assigned paired region.
-These paired data centers are located geographically distant to account for natural events.
-A list of Azure data center pairs can be found here: Azure Cross-Region Replication.
+AAP on Azure uses Microsoft-defined regional pairs to implement this solution.
+A list of Azure data center pairs can be found here: Azure Cross-Region Replication (https://learn.microsoft.com/en-us/azure/reliability/cross-region-replication-azure).

 It should be noted that disaster recovery is not synonymous with high availability.
 A loss of service and data can occur when the primary region is impacted.